Radiotherapy

 It is important that you inform your consultant clinical oncologist or a member of their team if you have a pacemaker during your initial consultation.

-This is required as it is known that radiation can affect pacemakers.
-Your department will arrange a pacing check for you and ensure that any necessary precautions are taken.
 Sometimes on your first day of treatment it is necessary for a Dr or a member of the clinical measurements team to be present and for your heart rate to be monitored.
-You may also be required to go for a pacing check once your whole treatment has been completed.

-Lifestyle & Transport
+Lifestyle and Transport

 Parking for Radiotherapy Appointments